Tungcg1906/Tungcg1906/README.md

 ## 🚀 About Me

 - 🎓 I'm Nguyen Xuan Tung, and I have completed Msc in Physics of Data <a href="https://www.unipd.it/en/educational-offer/master-s-degrees/school-of-science?tipo=LM&scuola=SC&ordinamento=2018&key=SC2443"> @UniPD </a> and Bsc Physics <a href="https://edu.unideb.hu/p/physics-bsc">@UniDeb</a>.
-- 📍 I'm based in Hanoi, Vietnam.
-But I'm presently in Padova, Italy.
+- 📍 I'm presently in Padova, Italy.
 - 🔭 I’m currently working on [NLP](https://github.com/Tungcg1906/NLP_project/tree/main) at [Orcawise](https://www.orcawise.com/).
 - 🌐 Explore my [porfolio website](https://tungcg1906.github.io/NguyenXuanTung/) for my background.
 - 🤝 Open to collaborations and excited to contribute to innovative projects!